RedJue/vue-crop-image-mobile/README.md

 ## Introduction

 vue-crop-image-mobile is a lightweight mobile end clipping plug-in.it is based on [Vue.js](https://github.com/vuejs/vue),and very easy to use.
-Support UMD,so not only for vue templates, but also for HTML.the plugin also fixes IOS photo flip and is more friendly.
+Support UMD,so not only for vue templates, but also for HTML.

+the plugin also fixes IOS photo flip and is more friendly.

 ## npm